Updated on November 14, 2022.

 How Password Cracking Works

-There are dozens of password cracking programs on the market, each with their own special recipe, but they all basically do one of two things: create variations from a dictionary of known common passwords or attempt every possible combination using a method called a brute force attack.
+There are dozens of password-cracking programs on the market, each with its own special recipe, but they all basically do one of two things: create variations from a dictionary of commonly-known passwords, or attempt every possible combination using a method called a brute force attack.

-Once criminals obtain a password list they can take as many shots as they like to break it.
+Once criminals obtain a password list, they can take as many shots as they like to break it.
 Their goal generally isn’t to crack an individual password, but to run tests against the entire file, knocking down their targets one by one.
 Modern graphics hardware makes this incredibly fast.
 For example, some commercial products can test trillions of passwords per second on a standard desktop computer using a high-end graphics processor.

-If a little information is known about people in the database, the job is even easier.
+If little information is known about people in the database, the job is even easier.
 For example, people frequently use the names of children, addresses, phone numbers, sports teams and birthdays as passwords, either alone or in combination with other characters.
 Since most people append characters to the end of the password, it’s easy for dictionary cracks to cycle through all of those likely possibilities.